dgoffredo/stag/README.md

 What
 ----
-`stag` is a Racket program that, given an XML Schema Definition (XSD) file, generates two python modules: one containing python classes corresponding to the types defined in the schema, and another of utilities for converting instances of the generated classes to and from JSON-compatible compositions of standard python objects, such as `dict` and `list`.
+`stag` is a Racket program that, given an XML Schema Definition (XSD) file, generates three python modules: one containing python classes corresponding to the types defined in the schema, another of utilities for converting instances of the generated classes to and from JSON-compatible compositions of standard python objects, such as `dict` and `list`, and a final module of private implementation details.

 How
 ---